-The new semester just begun, and I’ve decided (again) to try to digitize my notes from the courses I’ve studied.
-I’ve dubbed my hands at the task for several times over the years and I thought it would be nice to share my 2 cents worth of tips on how to do it properly.
+The new semester just began, and I’ve decided (again) to try to digitize my notes from the courses I’ve taken.
+I’ve tried my hand at the task several times over the years, and I thought it would be nice to share my 2 cents’ worth of tips on how to do it properly.

 Things You’ll Need

-• A scanner with automatic document feeder (ADF).
-The ADF is really important, without it, scanning is a nightmare.
+- A scanner with an automatic document feeder (ADF).
+The ADF is really important; without it, scanning is a nightmare.
 If you don’t have one, get one (they’re really cheap).
-You’re office probably has one with duplex scanning which is even better.
+Your office probably has one with duplex scanning, which is even better.

-• A good scanning software that support creating PDFs.
-I use XSane, the GUI isn’t great but it does the job.
-I’ve also tried Simple Scan, which didn’t work properly for me, and the default HP software for windows (I can’t describe a bigger bloatware).
+- A good scanning software that supports creating PDFs.
+I use XSane; the GUI isn’t great, but it does the job.
+I’ve also tried Simple Scan, which didn’t work properly for me, and the default HP software for Windows (I can’t describe bigger bloatware).

-• pdftk – A great program to manipulate PDFs.
+- pdftk – A great program for manipulating PDFs.

 The Scanning Process

-In order to make the choice a bit less vague here are some example scanned pages: 300 Gray, 300 BW and 600 BW.
-The notes are written using a rollerball pen (pilot v-ball grip).
-Here is a another comparison, this time using a ballpoint (Fisher Space Pen).
-As you can see the quality difference is more pronounced in the ballpoint.
-Hence, if you want you’re scans to be smaller and keep the quallity, use a rollerball and 600dpi.
-If you use a ballpoint, pay the price and go for 300dpi grayscale.
-Also, stay away from blue pens, they are less readable in grayscale and might be unreadable at all in BW (I’ve tried to make some simple image manipulations to improve scanning blue-ink to black and white, which I have some improvements which hopefully I’ll release some time).
+In order to make the choice a bit less vague, here are some example scanned pages: 300 Gray, 300 BW and 600 BW.
+The notes are written using a rollerball pen (Pilot V-Ball Grip).
+Here is another comparison, this time using a ballpoint (Fisher Space Pen).
+As you can see, the quality difference is more pronounced with the ballpoint.
+Hence, if you want your scans to be smaller and keep the quality, use a rollerball and 600 DPI.
+If you use a ballpoint, pay the price and go for 300 DPI grayscale.
+Also, stay away from blue pens; they are less readable in grayscale and might be unreadable altogether in BW (I’ve tried to make some simple image manipulations to improve scanning blue-ink to black and white, for which I have some improvements that hopefully I’ll release sometime).

 I’ll also use plain white paper intended for printers.
 I find it of higher quality (and cheaper) than ruled paper, and it results in better scans.